Big news from The Bird House!

-The Bird House opened in 1994 and has remained under the leadership of its original owner, John Gerhard, since that time.
+The Bird House opened in 1994 and remained under the leadership of its original owner, John Gerhard, from that time until the new ownership.
 John has always had the mindset of “hire good people, give them some direction, and get out of the way.”
 Under his leadership and advisement The Bird House has grown into the business you have all come to love and enjoy.
-The business specializing in bird houses, feeders, and seed.
-Since then, the store has expanded its offerings to include gardening tools, garden statuary, wind chimes, and unique nature gifts.
+The Bird House specializes in high-quality bird seed and food, feeders, and houses.
+Since opening, the store has expanded to 5,900 sq ft and our products also have expanded to include gardening tools, garden statuary, wind chimes, and unique nature gifts.